0xfizzy/vscode-gnuplot/README.md

 ![preview](images/preview.png)

 Just open your gnuplot script and use command `gnuplot.view`.
-Preview panel will refresh automatically everytime your file is saved.
+Preview panel will refresh automatically everytime your file is changed.

 ### Error Message Parser